cdmdotnet/Manatee.Trello/README.md

 Of course, all of this functionality is configurable and completely abstracted from you, the client.

 See the wiki pages for more information on how to use this wonderful library!

+##Contributing

+If you like this library and would like to contribute, feel free to fork it and create a pull request.

+If you experience any problems or just have an idea to improve, please create an issue.